vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/step1.md

 tree target
 ```

-With the build complete, we could run the application locally from the terminal, but we will skip that and move straight on to looking at how we can use Skafold to build and deploy the application to Kubernetes as part of a developer workflow.
+With the build complete we could have run the application locally from the terminal, which is how you probably usually work on your code, but we will skip that and move straight on to looking at how we can use Skafold to build and deploy the application to Kubernetes as part of a developer workflow.

 Normally when deploying applications to Kubernetes we need two key things.
 First we need a container image, and secondly we need a description for Kubernetes of how to deploy that container image.